 What came out of this mix is a brand of Hinduism that is unique to the island of Bali, one that’s steeped in rituals and beliefs in the spirits of the world.

 One of the Bali facts that may come as a surprise is that Balinese religion and culture actually came from the neighboring island of Java, where Hinduism and Buddhism had existed since the first century BCE.
-When Islam spread throughout Indonesia in the 15th and 16th, Hinduism and Buddhism were pushed onto the island of Bali, where it remains to this day.
+When Islam spread throughout Indonesia in the 15th and 16th, Hinduism and Buddhism were pushed onto the island of Bali.

 One of the Bali customs that makes Hinduism in Bali so unique are the offerings.
 Consisting of palm leaf containers filled with flowers, leaves, rice, these offerings, known as canang sari, are found everywhere throughout Bali.
 They are made every day, multiple times per day, and are meant to appease the spirits that inhabit our world.